We’re going to take a quick break from the Costco wine reviews for what we hope is a fun post that adds value and delight to your wine experiences.

 It will help you get those delicate corks out without breaking them.
 A must have item for anyone with a wine cellar.

-My favorite wine fridge.
-I’ve depended on my mine for years and love it.
+Our favorite wine fridge.
+We've depended on ours for years and love it.
 They are not inexpensive, but have proven to dependable and well worth it.
 If you spend a fair amount of money on wine to age, then why not spend a fair amount to ensure a proper place to store it?

 “On Wine” column at the Wall Street Journal, by Lettie Teague

 Ms. Teague is a powerhouse of wine knowledge and does an amazing job of digging into various aspects of the wine world in a compelling, and relatable fashion.
-One of my favorite wine writers.
-I only wish she published more often.
+One of our favorite wine writers.
+We only wish she published more often.

 Mr. Asimov is the NY Times wine writer and another one of our favorites.
 He explores both complex and very consumer level topics in the wine world.
 A great follow on Instagram for what he’s drinking and writing about.